Double8 – MTB & MTB – EA

 • 🟢 Loop 4 – Saint Jacques Tour

-Participants who complete all 4 loops for a total of 82km and 3820m D+ will be considered finishers!
+Participants who complete all 4 loops, a total of 79km and 3 475m D+ will be considered finishers!

 Practical information